Meet the PHEs

 I am a Pitzer junior and a first-year student at Claremont Graduate University in their accelerated Masters of Public Health program.
 During my time in Claremont, I have worked at The Student Life as an opinions columnist and editor and served on the Pitzer Student Senate on both the Campus Life and Diversity Committees.
 I am an alum of the Autistic Self-Advocacy Network’s Autism Campus Inclusion program and am on the officer board of the 5C Disability, Illness, and Difference Alliance (DIDA).
 I have a passion for queer and disability justice and plan to focus on culturally competent healthcare for queer and disabled communities after I graduate.
 In my spare time, I knit, play QuizBowl, and work on public health-oriented graphic design projects.

 Hi folks!
-My name is Elise and I am from Minnesota (you can tell by my accent).
-I am a junior at Scripps where I study politics, public policy, and German.
-This is my second year as a proud member of the PHE team.
-My health and wellness interests include mindfulness and meditation, yoga and movement, sleep hygiene, nutrition and positive body image, beneficial mental health practices, and sex education.
+My name is Elise and I’m from Minnesota (you can tell by my accent and my love for the outdoors).
+I am a senior at Scripps where I study politics, public policy, and German.
+This is my third year as a proud member of the PHE team and first year as Lead.
+My health and wellness interests include movement and mindfulness, nutrition and positive body image, beneficial mental health practices, and sex education.
 I believe in preventive medicine and the power of good conversation.
-When I’m not working at the HEO, I’m research health disparity trends for an LA-based healthcare company.
-I am also a member of the Claremont chapter of the Body Project, a group that questions social beauty ideals and empowers students to love their bodies!
-Ask me about our upcoming workshops at the HEO!
-In my personal time, I enjoy catching up with family and friends, listening to music, and getting outdoors.
+Before studying abroad in Germany, I worked for an LA-based patient engagement company researching health disparity trends and solutions.
+In my personal time, I enjoy catching up with family and friends, stand-up paddle boarding, and listening to an unlikely assortment of music.

-I am a junior at Claremont McKenna College studying Science Management while pursuing the pre-med track.
+I am a senior at Claremont McKenna College studying Science Management while pursuing the pre-med track.
 My passions revolve around health and medicine, so I am always looking for ways to get involved in those aspects.
 I have volunteered in hospitals both in the US and abroad and gained hands-on medical experience in a clinical setting.
-This is my first year being part of the HEO team, but I look forward to helping plan events and getting to know everyone.
-Outside of school, I enjoy working out, exploring LA beaches, and attending
+This is my second year of working at HEO and I love it!
+Outside of school, I enjoy working out, exploring LA beaches, and attending concerts.

-I am a third year at Claremont McKenna College (Class of 2020) majoring in Biology while on the Pre-Med Track!
-I am going into my second year as a Peer Health Educator.
-I am also involved with Chicano/Latino Student Affairs, CMC’s Mi Gente, intramural soccer, and am always looking to get involved more!
-Some of my hobbies include making memes, playing guitar, acting, playing soccer, making friends, buying shoes, going to concerts, posting stuff on instagram (especially for the HEO Instagram page @healtheducationoutreach), and hanging out with friends.
-My health and wellness interests include diet/nutrition, mental health in relationship with physical health (mental health in general), public health, sexual barriers and contraception, and sexual health.
+I am a senior at Claremont McKenna College (Class of 2020) majoring in Biology while on the Pre-Med Track!
+I am going into my third year as a Peer Health Educator.
+I am also an RA at CMC, involved with Chicano/Latino Student Affairs, CMC’s Mi Gente, intramural soccer, and am always looking to get involved more!
+Some of my hobbies include making memes, playing guitar, acting, playing soccer, buying shoes, going to concerts, and hanging out with friends.
+My health and wellness interests include diet/nutrition, mental health in relationship with physical health (mental health in general), public health, sexual barriers and contraception, and sexual health

 I am a second year at Pitzer College.
 I plan on majoring in organizational studies with a focus in marketing and public health.
 This is my first year as a PHE and I am super excited to help educate my community about nutrition especially!
 My dream is to open up my own business in the health/ wellness industry- either a Mexican vegetarian restaurant or an inclusive natural cosmetics brand (who knows the possibilities are endless).
 My hobbies include recreating Latinx dishes into vegetarian friendly options, being on social media, and playing with makeup!